 It often seems that discussion about APIA issues revolves around broad societal and cultural trends - model minority, perpetual foreigner, representation in the media.
 That's why I decided to turn around and look at specific legislation affecting APIAs.
 Although the DREAM Act affects APIAs less than other groups by proportion, 1.1 million people are far too many to neglect.

 In reading arguments against the DREAM Act's passing, I've found a streak of nativism.
 "Unfair", "cutting in line" and "our parents were legally here first" crop up in discussion like hundreds of angry weeds.
 Make no mistake, the bill's opponents most likely do feel that it is genuinely unfair.
 To quote Frank Wu again, it does no one any good to claim that others have no principles.
+But there's more to the opposition than just vitriol and a different definition of fairness.
+There's something deeper in the bitterness permeating this bill's existence, and that's the question of what it means to be not an American with citizenship, but rather an American.

 It's easy to conflate the two.
 I would argue that someone born in the US, someone raised in the US, someone who has learned and socialized and achieved in the US is an American.
 I would argue that citizenship is artificial, except that it provides very real social benefits.
 Should someone who has spent their youth in the US have opportunity wrenched away simply because their parents came here illegally?
 Are they no longer Americans simply because their parents don't have legal citizen status?
 It's a matter of identity and claims to identity, among other things.